senkrad76/Anidea-for-SmartThings/ActionTiles/ActionTiles.md

 ## panel.php
 This is a frameset document that can be configured to call an ActionTiles panel.
 It accommodates panels designed for a tablet with a screen width of 1280 pixels, and adjusts the scaling for other displays it runs on.

+## weather.php
+This PHP script provides content for an iframe, as above.
+It queries the Met Office DataPoint API for the next three forecasts from the 3 hourly 5 day feed and presents the information similarly to the `arrivals.php` and `departures.php` scripts.